Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 In addition, it is important to remember that minerals act in concert with vitamins.

-One of the most famous mineral salts, and one that is generally lacking in our stressful modern societies, is magnesium, closely followed by calcium, sometimes chromium, iron and zinc.
-The virtues of magnesium and zinc, for example, are invaluable for the relaxation of the muscles, for the rest of the cerebral system, and therefore to be in better shape when your muscles, your brain or your nervous system are put to the test.
+The virtues of magnesium and zinc, for example, are invaluable for the relaxation of the muscles, for the rest of the cerebral system, and therefore to be in better shape when your muscles, brain or nervous system are put to the test.
+Especially if you are a big coffee drinker!
+But in terms of supplementation, there are many forms that are more or less assimilable, the ideal being to choose a very high quality magnesium, benefiting from multiabsorption, but that is another subject…

 In the same spirit, minerals, together with vitamins, are a fabulous support of the immune system, allowing it to fight against the appearance of infections with much more baggage.